Sticta brevior: Habitat and distribution

-Discovered in the Colombian Andes, Sticta brevior typically thrives in semi-exposed microsites within (sub-)andine forests bordering páramo vegetation at elevations ranging from 2300 to 3600 m.
-It is predominantly found in the Cordillera Central and the Cordillera Occidental regions, spanning sub-andine, andine, and páramo regions.
-While it usually grows as an epiphyte, it may occasionally grow on the ground, often in close proximity to liverworts of the family Lejeuneaceae, and the genera Frullania and Jubula, as well as Sphagnum mosses.
-Additionally, it has been observed growing near the ground on Blechnum ferns.
+Discovered in the Colombian Andes, Sticta brevior typically grows in semi-exposed microsites within subandine to andine forests bordering páramo vegetation at elevations ranging from 2300 to 3600 m.
+It is predominantly found in the Cordillera Central and the Cordillera Occidental regions, spanning subandine to andine, and páramo regions.
+While it usually grows as an epiphyte, it may occasionally grow on the ground, often close to liverworts of the family Lejeuneaceae, and the genera Frullania and Jubula, as well as Sphagnum mosses.
+It has been also observed growing near the ground on Blechnum ferns.